inorganik/countUp.js/README.md

 Before you make a pull request, please be sure to follow these instructions:

 1. Do your work on `src/countUp.ts`
+1. Lint: `npm run lint`
 1. Run tests: `npm t`
-1. Run `npm run build`, which copies and minifies the .js files to the `dist` folder.
+1. Build: `npm run build`
-1. Serve the demo by running `npm run serve` and visit http://localhost:8080 to make sure it counts.
+1. Serve the demo by running `npm start` and check the demo to make sure it counts.